Cross ratios and cubulations of hyperbolic groups: Introduction.

 It is not surprising that $\Cr_X$ takes \emph{integer} values in Theorem~\ref{hyp CR}, after all cube complexes are fundamentally discrete objects.
 Our cross ratio can be regarded as an \emph{exact} discretisation of Paulin's \emph{coarse} cross ratio on Gromov boundaries of arbitrary Gromov hyperbolic spaces \cite{Paulin-cr}.

 The main ingredient in the proof of Theorem~\ref{hyp CR} is Theorem~\ref{ext Moeb intro} below.
 We will discuss this result at length later in the introduction, but let us first describe one more of its applications.
-Indeed, it can also be used to show that essential, hyperplane-essential cubulations of hyperbolic groups are \emph{length-spectrum rigid}.